 You’ll likely complete it by the deadline, so you don't embarrass yourself! :)

 This method is not for everybody, but it has worked extraordinarily well for me.
 Along with Focumate, public accountability keeps me on track to create webinars, launch books, and other accomplishments in my business over the years.

-Go to Facebook Events -- on that page you'll find the "create event" button on the left side.
+Go to Facebook Events -- on that page you'll find the "create new event" button on the left side.
 Create an event with the date/time being the deadline for accomplishing your project.
 Invite your friends and ask for their support.
 Along the way, post on that event page with your progress.

 This can work really well if you are creating content for an online course, a webinar, a presentation, a book, or updating your website.

 Announce something you believe is doable, but just a bit of a stretch.
 Not something that will stress you out, but will feel challenging to you in a good way.